 Written By: Gary Dauberman

-Starring: Demian Bicher, Taissa Farmiga, Jonas Bloquet, Ingrid Bisu, Charlotte Hope, Michael Smiley and Bonnie Aarons as Valek the Demonic Nun.
+Starring: Demian Bichir, Taissa Farmiga, Jonas Bloquet, Ingrid Bisu, Charlotte Hope, Michael Smiley, and Bonnie Aarons as Valak the Demonic Nun.

 They reach out to Frenchy (Jonas Bloquet), a local peasant who found the hanging corpse to take them to the monastery.
 Once they get there, they realize they are dealing with a powerful evil that must be stopped and contained before it spreads and corrupts the world outside the monastery.